fmay/ziggyusaurus/docs/etl/etl-features.md

 The perform more complex tasks such as:

 - Writing CSV/JSON data to files on S3, SFTP etc.
-- Writing to and reading from databases.
+- Writing to and reading from databases and data warehouses.
 - REST calls.
 - Writing to and reading from Ziggy's key/value Data Store.

 ![utility blocks](/img/etl-intro/intro-utility-blocks.png)

-### Hubspot Blocks
+### Custom Blocks

-These blocks are designed to simplify interactions with Hubspot.
+These platform specific blocks, designed to simplify interactions with any target platform.
+Below are some of the HubSpot Custom Blocks.

 ![hubspot blocks](/img/etl-intro/intro-hubspot-blocks.png)

 ### Javascript Block

-The Javascript Block is a very flexible Block.
-Use it to:
+The [Javascript Block](user-guide/block-types/core/Javascript.md) is a very flexible Block.
+It is perfect for dealing with any edge case or managing complex custom transformations.

-- Make custom REST API calls
+- Call whitelisted NPM modules
-- Embed logic inside your flow
+- Integrated code debugger
-- Create Custom Blocks in a Subflow
+- AI Assistant that is tightly integrated into the Ziggy Flow architecture.
+Great for non-developers wanting to do things you'd otherwise need a developer for.

 ![js example](/img/etl-intro/intro-js-example.png)

-## Debugger
+## Flow Debugger

-Ziggy provides a full step-through debugger.
+Ziggy provides a comprehensive [Flow Debugger](user-guide/editor/Debugging.md).
 You can inspect data and view logs.

 ![debugging](/img/etl-intro/intro-debugging.png)